Eight Points for Parents Speaking with Students about Alcohol

 Tell your student to intervene if someone else needs help.
 Elon has policies to protect students who both need medical help as a result of drinking alcohol or who get help for someone else.

 Remind your student that they deserve to live in a safe environment; encourage them to advocate for themselves if someone else's drinking negatively affects them.
 Students who do not drink can be affected by the behavior of those who do, ranging from interrupted study time or sleep to vandalism, assault or unwanted sexual advances.
-Students can confront these problems directly or indirectly by contacting Residence Life staff.
+Students can confront these problems directly or indirectly by reaching out to campus resources such as Campus Safety and Police, Residence Life, Safeline, Office of Student Conduct, etc.

 Know the realities of alcohol on campus.
 Contrary to what you might see in movies, the majority of college students choose to drink moderately or not at all.
 However, students often believe that other students use alcohol more often and in higher quantities than is the reality; this can lead to increases in their own alcohol consumption.
 Confronting misconceptions about alcohol use is important.

 Avoid tales of drinking exploits from your own college years.
-Entertaining your student with "war stories" of your own excessive drinking normalizes the behavior.
-It also appears to give parental approval to excessive drinking.
+Telling your student stories of your own excessive drinking normalizes the behavior (regardless of whether the situation had a positive or negative outcome).
+These stories may also appear to give parental approval to excessive drinking.

 Encourage your student to get involved in student organizations as well as in the local community.
 In addition to structuring free time, getting involved provides students with opportunities to make firends, develop social networks, develop job-related skills and to gain valuable experience.
 Helping others also gives students a broader outlook and a healthier perspective on the opportunities they enjoy.
 Getting involved helps students connect with their campus community, increasing their likelihood of graduating.